 The cloud is ideal for operating web applications.
 It offers improved agility, scalability and redundancy at a lower total cost of ownership compared with traditional infrastructure, particularly for inconsistent workload patterns.
 You can spin up VMs on demand within seconds based on images, run the workloads, and then spin them down to ensure resources are provisioned just-in-time.

 Platform as a service (PaaS) tools such as Google AppEngine and Managed VMs remove the complexity and maintenance of configuring VMs for scaling, load balancing, and redundancy by managing all these for you, allowing you to focus on your application code.
 Think web applications such as the corporate intranet, workflow tools, document/help wiki, content delivery, marketing or other campaigns, or e-commerce.

 Disaster Recovery and Business Continuity

-Disaster Recovery (DR) and Business Continuity (BCP) can be more complex, but offer significant data loss prevention and loss of use risk aversion through a “hybrid” environment, or one in which the primary infrastructure resides in an on-premise data center while a backup environment runs in the cloud.
+Disaster Recovery (DR) and Business Continuity (BCP) can be more complex, but they offer significant data loss prevention and loss of use risk aversion.
+This is done through a “hybrid” environment, one in which some data and infrastructure resides in an on-premise data center while other data and apps in the cloud.

 Organizations considering a hybrid environment may be seeking to contain DR costs, have no current DR plan in place, are not happy with existing DR strategy, or have distance requirements for DR environment locations.